 We’ve helped numerous clients to give to causes that are close to their hearts over the years and they never cease to inspire us with their generosity but now and again they go above and beyond to try to make a difference.

-We’ve all been touched by the events in Ukraine over the last few months, but long standing FPC client Dominic Copsey and his brother, Andrew have decided to embark on a humanitarian trip to Poland and Ukraine as part of a series of initiatives to support Ukrainians whose lives have been devastated by the events in their homeland.
+We’ve all been touched by the events in Ukraine over the last few months, but our clients, Dominic and Andrew Copsey have decided to embark on a humanitarian trip to Poland and Ukraine as part of a series of initiatives to support Ukrainians whose lives have been devastated by the events in their homeland.

 The plan is to take donations, collected at two local Ukraine centres, to the Ukraine border using two people carriers.
 Once there over a period of 3-4 days they will be taxiing refugees to local host families in Poland, Germany and other local relief centres.
 They will also be acting as a delivery service, collecting and paying for essentials including food, medicines, baby food and delivering to the point of most need.